anish2197/Voting-dApp/README.md

 ---

 1. Can read from blockchain and display the list of candidates.
-2. Keep live track of the data of the candidates(i.e. vote count).
+2. Keep a live track of the data of the candidates(i.e. vote count).
-3. Vote on behalf of a account.
+3. Vote on behalf of an account.

 <br>